WebHare/platform/whtree/modules/system/doc/topics/installation/environment.md

 If set, at every start/softreset a [server configuration file](serverconfig.md) will be downloaded from this location (either https:// or file:// url) and applied.
 For https:// urls, some variables describing the current installation will added.

+### WEBHARE_PGCONFIGFILE
+Override the configuration file passed to PostgreSQL

 ### WEBHARE_WH_HOOK
 Points to a script that will be sourced by 'wh' and can filter any command passed to it